9 Author Hacks on How to Promote a Book on Social Media

 If your social media account or page is a few days old, inviting people to like or follow your page might be a tough.
 Some may tend to ignore your request unless you start a buzz and drive them to do it—this is when Facebook, Instagram, or Twitter contest comes in.

 How about you give out a signed copy of your book?
-Offer a free chapter or freebies, in exchange of the users’ comment, share and tag some of their friends to make them do same thing.
-This strategy works very well given how the online folks take this as an effortless contest to win over, and who doesn’t love anything for free for just a few clicks?
+Offer a free chapter or freebies in exchange of the users’ comment and have them share and tag some of their friends to make them do the same thing.
+This strategy works very well given how the online folks take this as an effortless contest to win, and who doesn’t love anything free for just a few clicks?

-A case study from State Bicycle Co., made this strategy effective when they multiplied their 4,500 followers to 480,000 through their Facebook Fridays—a contest encouraging users to post their bicycle photos online.
-Today, the bicycle company’s website traffic is earned from Facebook at 12% among the other platforms.
-This also attributed to their annual sales which increased to $500,000.
+State Bicycle Company made this strategy effective when they multiplied their 4,500 followers to 480,000 through their Facebook Fridays—a contest encouraging users to post their bicycle photos online.
+Today, the bicycle company’s website traffic earned from Facebook is at 12% compared to other platforms.
+This also attributed to their annual sales that increased to $500,000.

 3. Expand your demographic reach to several platforms

-Social media doesn’t comprise Facebook alone, it embraces a huge number of multimedia platforms where you can narrow it down to the widely used platforms—apart from Facebook is Instagram, Twitter, YouTube, and/or Tumblr.
+Social media doesn’t comprise of Facebook alone, it embraces a huge number of multimedia platforms.
+But you can narrow it down to the widely used platforms.
+Apart from Facebook, there is Instagram, Twitter, YouTube, and/or Tumblr.

-Some online folks prefer to use the other platform over the other, so ensure your interaction consistency to the preferred social media sites.
+Some online folks prefer to use the other platform over the other, so make sure your interaction is consistent in your preferred social media sites.

-The recent social media statistic ranks Facebook as the commonly used online platform garnering over 2.2 billion active monthly users, YouTube with 1.5 billion active monthly users, Instagram with 800 million monthly users, and Twitter over 330 monthly active users.
+A recent social media statistic ranks Facebook as the commonly used online platform, garnering over 2.2 billion active monthly users.
+YouTube garnered 1.5 billion active monthly users, Instagram with 800 million monthly users, and Twitter over 330 monthly active users.

 4. Show off photo proofs

-Credibility is important, and you don’t want to gather likes alone, but to live up your marketing envisions.
+Credibility is important, and you just don’t want to gather likes alone but also live up to what your marketing endeavor has envisioned.

-Your efficiency as an author can be visually demonstrated to your audience by posting pictures of different people acknowledging your book, redefining the impression of your book to a whole new level of leisure reading, and introduces them to the idea how book-worthy your work is once photo proofs circulates online.
+Your efficiency as an author can be visually demonstrated to your audience through posting of pictures of different people acknowledging your book.
+This redefines the impression of your book to a whole new level of leisure reading and introduces them to the idea how book worthy your work is once photo proofs circulates online.

 5. Make it captivating

-You may post about anything stimulating about your book that would fit to the current trend, thus this engage interaction to the online community.
-Be responsive and maintain the brand appeal.
+You may post about anything stimulating about your book that would fit the current trend.
+This engages interaction with the online community.
+Be responsive and maintain your brand appeal.

 6. Hashtags are forever

-It gives them a glimpse or an idea of your book’s current social media status and the number of people online who acknowledged your work.
+It gives them a glimpse of your book’s current social media status and the number of people online who has acknowledged your work.

 This was made possible when Disney proposed an idea of donating $5 to Make a Wish Foundation for every Mickey Mouse photo posted with a hashtag #ShareYourEars on all social media platforms.
-This campaign eventually created a huge buzz in the internet and resulted them over $2 million donation.
+This campaign eventually created a huge buzz in the Internet and resulted for them over $2 million donation.

-If you’re curious more about how hashtags work, All Hashtag and Ritetag will be a great hashtag companion in generating top hashtag suggestions to ease your online engagement and social media advertising.
+If you’re curious more about how hashtags work, All Hashtag and Ritetag will be a great hashtag companion in generating top hashtag suggestions to activate your online engagement and social media advertising.

 7. Make use of online influencers

-Online influencers are particular personalities who has established a name in the online community, acknowledged by over a thousand or millions of people online.
+Online influencers are personalities who have established a name in the online community and are acknowledged by over a thousand or millions of people online.
 You can do a partnership with these influencers to endorse your book and get them to purchase your book.

-Start your list of influencers through Klear or Followerwonk that’s in line with your field of interest or brand.
-The mentioned websites will ease your find of influencers that can further promote your book in any social media category.
+Start your list of influencers through Klear or Followerwonk.
+There you can find influencers that are in line with your field of interest or brand.
+The mentioned websites will make it easy for you to find influencers that can further promote your book in any social media category.

 8. Find your target market

-This is basic but one of the significant aspect that must be taken into consideration.
+This is basic and one of the most significant aspects that must be taken into consideration.
 Your target market may vary depending on the category of your book.

-If you’re writing a children’s book, this ultimately makes the children as your target market.
-Identifying your target market will narrow down your proper utilization of any social media sites where your targeted prospects will mostly spend time in.
+If you’re writing a children’s book, this makes children as your target market.
+Identifying your target market will narrow down your choice of social media sites.
+Also, choose the site where your targeted prospects will mostly spend time in.

 9. Build your own website

-Websites give you the impression of a credible writer.
+Websites give the impression that you are a credible writer.
 Credibility and relevance is something you want to earn from your audience, and you can achieve it through investing on a website.
 Apart from the social media sites, websites are accessible regardless if users are not signed up to any social media accounts, making it reachable to another set of audience.

-Your website can contain anything about your book, and anything that would catch your targeted market’s attention.
+Your website will feature anything about your book or anything that would catch your target market’s attention.